jkniest/hue-it-documentation/docs/lights/README.md

 ## Saturation

 By default, the saturation is between 0 and 254, where 0 is the most unsaturated value and 254 the most.
-You can still use those values, but by default you can just pass a percentage value (0-100) and hue-it automatically converts it for you!
+You can still use those values, but by default, you can just pass a percentage value (0-100) and hue-it automatically converts it for you!

 ```php